 Connecticut Sick Leave Law

-Connecticut recently passed the Paid Sick Leave Act making it the first state mandating paid sick leave for qualifying employees.
-However, it should be noted that this legislation does not become active until January 1, 2012.
-Further, there are some limitations regarding the types of employees covered by the sick leave law.
-Once the law's requirements come into play, here's what they look like.
+Connecticut passed the Paid Sick Leave Act making it the first state mandating paid sick leave for qualifying employees.
+This legislation went into effect on January 1, 2012.
+There are some limitations regarding the types of employees covered by the sick leave law.
+Here's what they look like.

 Companies with 50 or more employees.